robsonvleite/uploader/README.md

 ###### Uploader is a set of small classes for sending images, files, and media received by a form of your application.
 The Uploader handles, validates and sends the files to your server.
 Image class can still handle sizes with the gd library.

-Uploader é um conjunto de pequenas classes para envio de imagens, arquivos e midias recebidos por um formulário de sua aplicação.
+Uploader é um conjunto de pequenas classes para envio de imagens, arquivos e midias recebidos por um formulário da sua aplicação.
 O Uploader trata, valida e envia os arquivos a seu servidor.
 A classe de imagem ainda consegue tratar tamanhos com a biblioteca gd.

 ## About CoffeeCode

 ###### CoffeeCode is a set of small and optimized PHP components for common tasks.
-Held by Robson V. Leite and the UpInside team.
-With them you perform routine tasks with fewer lines, writing less and doing much more.
+Held by Robson V. Leite, and the UpInside team.
+With them, you perform routine tasks with fewer lines, writing less and doing much more.

 CoffeeCode é um conjunto de pequenos e otimizados componentes PHP para tarefas comuns.
 Mantido por Robson V. Leite e a equipe UpInside.
 Com eles você executa tarefas rotineiras com poucas linhas, escrevendo menos e fazendo muito mais.

 ### Highlights